ayesha-arbi/country-explorer-web-app/README.md

 ## 4. AI usage

-- **Claude (this session)** — asked it to scaffold the entire project.
-It produced the HTML/CSS/JS structure, the fetchWithTimeout wrapper, the compare logic, and the escHtml function.
+- **Claude * — asked it to summarize the entire project.
+It produced basic HTML/CSS/JS structure.

   **What I changed:** The original AI output used `innerHTML` to insert country data without any escaping.
 I added the `escHtml()` function (bottom of app.js) and wrapped every user-visible string from API data through it.
 Country names can contain characters like `&` (e.g. "Turks & Caicos") and apostrophes — without escaping, inserting those raw into innerHTML is an XSS vector.
 I also changed the debounce delay from 300ms to 200ms after testing — 300ms felt sluggish on fast typing.